-Taxation For Cayman Islands, PRC and U.S. federal income tax
+Taxation For Cayman Islands, PRC and U.S. federal income tax considerations with respect to the ownership and disposition of the ADSs, see "Taxation."

-considerations with respect to the ownership and disposition of the prospectus for discussions of the risks relating to investing in the ADSs.
+Risk Factors See "Risk Factors" and other information included in this prospectus for discussions of the risks relating to investing in the ADSs.
 You should carefully consider these risks before deciding to invest in the ADSs.